Using Insurance for Drug and Alcohol Detox

 You may not have mental health coverage in your plan if your employer chose not to offer it.
 However, if your employer or health plan provides mental health benefits, you will be required to pay the same copays, coinsurance costs, and deductibles as any other medical situation would require.

 Insurance companies may have additional deductibles, cost-share programs, or limits on responsibilities, so it is important to understand your particular policy before looking into detox programs.
-There are a number of insurance companies that regularly offer mental health benefits, including:
+There are a number of insurance companies that regularly offer substance abuse & mental health benefits, including:

 Detox for Drug Use